danyd686/urban-mobility-economic-analysis/README.md

 ## 🎯 Business Problem

-Traffic congestion is a major challenge across Latin America, affecting productivity, economic development, and quality of life.
+Traffic congestion negatively impacts economic productivity and quality of life in large urban markets.

-The goal of this analysis was to integrate mobility and economic datasets to identify trends, compare cities, and generate actionable insights for urban planning and investment prioritization.
+The objective was to identify cities with the highest congestion levels and prioritize investment opportunities.

 ---